NextSDS Logo

 What is CERAFELT used for?

-Use of the products is restricted to professional users for application as thermal insulation, heat shields, heat containment, gaskets and expansion joints at temperatures up to 1400 in industrial furnaces, ovens, kilns, boilers and other process equipment and in the aerospace and automotive industries.
-Primary Use: Manufacture of fibre (this use refers to the initial production of the fibre and is therefore not relevant to the downstream user) Secondary Use: Conversion into wet and dry mixtures and articles (refer to section 8) Tertiary Use: Installation, removal (industrial and professional) / Maintenance and service life (industrial and professional) (refer to section 8)
+Use of the products is restricted to professional users for application as thermal insulation, heat shields, heat containment, gaskets and expansion joints at temperatures up to 1400°C in industrial furnaces, ovens, kilns, boilers and other process equipment and in the aerospace and automotive industries.
+Products are not intended for direct sale to the general public.
+Primary Use: Manufacture of fibre.
+Secondary Use: Conversion into wet and dry mixtures and articles.
+Tertiary Use: Installation, removal (industrial and professional) / Maintenance and service life (industrial and professional)

 What are the hazard statements for CERAFELT?